csci701s25/crescendo/README.md

 ![Static Badge](https://img.shields.io/badge/Node.js-red?logo=Node.js&labelColor=%23505050&color=%235E9F4E)

 # Abstract (or About/Description): foreword & summary.
-# Installing (or Building): how to build your project.
-How to deploy your project?
-# Examples: how to use your project (app?
-API? exe?).
-# [optional] Contributing: how should other people contribute?
-(PR, style, tools).
-# Acknowledgements (if you had help from other people or projects)
-# License - do we need this??
+While traditional social media connects people through content consumption and creation, Crescendo connects people through their listening habits.
+Ultimately, our application maps what users nearby and friends are currently enjoying, creating a geosocial layer over everyday music listening.

+# Installing

+Our project has yet to be deployed.
+But, We aim to deploy our client-side code through [Expo](https://docs.expo.dev/build/setup/) and host our backend Node.js server on Vercel.
+For now, the following steps will apply to building Crescendo through [Expo Go](https://expo.dev/go) which expedites the development process.

-# Expo - Getting Started
+## Expo Go - Getting Started

-> **Note**: Make sure you have completed the [Set Up Your Environment](https://docs.expo.dev/get-started/set-up-your-environment/) guide before proceeding.
+> **_NOTE:_** Make sure you have completed the [Set Up Your Environment](https://docs.expo.dev/get-started/set-up-your-environment/) guide before proceeding.
+Select Expo Go when asked "How would you like to develop?"
-> //TODO: Elaborate on what type of build

-## Compile and run your app
+### Compile and run your app

 ```sh
 # for Android